-2Annual grab samples shall be taken during wet weather within the first 30 minutes of discharge from a storm event that is greater than 0.1 inch of rainfall in a 24-hour period and at least 72 hours from the previously measurable (greater than 0.1 inch of rainfall in a 24-hour period) storm event; if this is not feasible, it may be taken within the first hour of discharge and noted on the Discharge Monitoring Report.
+2Annual grab samples shall be taken during the first 30 minutes of discharge from a storm event that is greater than 0.1 inch of rainfall in a 24-hour period and at least 72 hours from the previously measurable (greater than 0.1 inch of rainfall in a 24-hour period) storm event; if this is not feasible, it may be taken within the first hour of discharge and noted on the Discharge Monitoring Report.

-Samples taken in compliance with the monitoring requirements specified above shall be taken at the following location: Outfall 002A (effluent from the oil/water separator treating storm water from the earthen dike secondary containment in the tank farm area and naturally occurring groundwater).
+Samples taken in compliance with the monitoring requirements specified above shall be taken at the following location: Outfall 003A (effluent from the oil/water separator treating storm water).